 In 1953, Ragsdale helped desegregate the Encanto District, Phoenix’s most affluent and segregated neighborhood.
 Also in 1953, he helped desegregate Phoenix high schools one year before Brown v.
 Board of Education.
 Ragsdale also helped desegregate Phoenix’s most influential corporations as early as 1962 including Motorola, General Electric and Sperry Rand.
 In 1963, he positioned himself as a cornerstone of a political campaign that wrested Phoenix city government away from an elite group of white civic leaders.
 Between 1963 and 1992, he fought for diversity in Phoenix’s public and private sectors, and for entrepreneurial opportunities for people of color in Arizona.
 Ragsdale also played a major role in the Martin Luther King Holiday movement in Arizona, an effort that ended after twenty years of struggle when Arizona became the first state to create a Martin Luther King holiday by popular vote in November of 1992.

-Lincoln J. Ragsdale Sr. died in Paradise Valley, Arizona on June 9, 1995 at the age of 68.
+Lincoln J. Ragsdale Sr., a member of Sigma Pi Phi fraternity, died in Paradise Valley, Arizona on June 9, 1995 at the age of 68.